-eCommerce History and its Evolution – The Timeline
+The History of eCommerce and its Evolution – The Timeline

 eCommerce is a form of doing business that is performed online or over the internet.
-Put differently, when you buy or sell something online or via an electronic medium, it is referred to as electronic commerce, popularly known as eCommerce.
+In other words, when you buy or sell something online or via an electronic medium, it is referred to as electronic commerce, popularly known as eCommerce.

 Because of its vast reach and popularity, it has completely changed the way entrepreneurs do business and has been adopted by everyone from small businesses to the big giants.
 But, have you ever thought about how eCommerce started and evolved over the years?